Individual Claims Reserving using Activation Patterns: Numerical Application

 \subsubsection{Activation patterns model vs independence model}

-To strengthen our argument in favour of a model that takes into account the possible dependence between the insurance coverages, we perform a series of independence tests on our data.
-First, we test for independence between each possible pair of insurance coverages using the chi-squared goodness of fit test.
-Each of these two-way interaction tests clearly rejects the hypothesis of independence.
-We also perform likelihood ratio tests where we compare models with no interaction, two, three and four-way interactions.
-Once again, the tests clearly show the presence of dependence between the coverages and reject the simpler models in favour of the more complex ones in each scenario.
+We perform independence tests on our data to strengthen our argument in favour of a model that considers the possible dependence between coverages.
+First, we test for independence between each pair of insurance coverages using the chi-squared goodness of fit test.
+Each of these two-way interaction tests rejects the hypothesis of independence.
+We also perform likelihood ratio tests comparing models with no interaction, two, three, and four-way interactions.
+Once again, the tests show the presence of dependence between the coverages and reject the simpler models in favour of the more complex ones in each scenario.

-To assess the impact of modelling this dependence on the reserve estimates, we build an independence model.
-We reproduce the activation patterns model but rather than modelling the activation patterns $\vect{A_{i,j}}$ and $\vect{A_{i,j+1}}$ with the multinomial logit model described in Section \ref{sec:Model}, we model the activation of the coverages using four separate and independent Bernoulli regressions for development periods $j=1$ and $j=2+$.
-We present the results obtained with this model in Table \ref{tab:apm_vs_ind} and compare them to the true reserves and the estimates from our activation patterns model.
+We build an independence model to assess the impact of modelling this dependence on the reserve estimates.
+We reproduce the activation patterns model but rather than modelling the activation patterns in development periods $j=2$ to $j=4$ with the multinomial logit models described in Sections \ref{sec:j} and \ref{sec:j_plus_k}, we model the activation of the coverages using separate and independent Bernoulli regressions for development periods $j=2$ to $j= 4$.
+We fit twelve Bernoulli regressions: one for each of the four insurance coverages and the three development periods considered for RBNS claims.
+The rest of the model, i.e., the estimation of the payment patterns, payment severities, and all the assumptions linked to them, remain the same.
+We present the results obtained with this model in Table \ref{tab:apm_vs_ind} and compare them to the observed reserves and the estimates from our activation patterns model.

-With an average estimated amount and average $95\%$ VaR of, respectively, 495.32M CAD and 526.93M CAD, the independence model clearly underestimates the true reserves.
-The predictions are also less accurate for each of the four coverages and the activation patterns model outperforms the independence model in each case.
-Leaving the dependence between the coverages out of the modelling process can thereby lead to underestimated reserves which can put the insurer at risk of financial sanctions.